dkeightley/macOS-setup/README.md

 ### Ahhh, that's better, time to reboot...

 ## Other bits..

 If you like having some common Docker container layers pre-seeded locally for testing etc here's a good set to have pulled down.

 ```
-for i in nginx alpine centos ubuntu redis
+for i in nginx alpine centos ubuntu redis busybox
   do
     docker pull $i
 done